 The Federal Student Aid PIN will be considered conditional until the applicant’s identity has been verified with the Social Security Administration (SSA).
 This can take up to 3 days.

 When to Apply for a Federal Student Aid PIN

 Students and parents can apply for a Federal Student Aid PIN when completing the FAFSA on the Web.
 This takes only minutes, so they should not worry if they have not yet applied for a PIN.

 But, it can be helpful to get a Federal Student Aid PIN before starting work on the FAFSA.
 The Federal Student Aid PIN can be obtained at any time, even in the fall before the FAFSA becomes available in the following January.

 Using the Federal Student Aid PIN

 The Federal Student Aid PIN allows students and parents to access a variety of federal aid sites in order to assist with various steps of the financial aid process:

-Federal Aid PINs can be changed at any time.
-Applicants can also request a new PIN, disable a PIN, and check their PIN status all from www.pin.ed.gov.
+Federal Student Aid PINs can be changed at any time.
+Applicants can also request a new PIN, disable a PIN and check their PIN status at www.pin.ed.gov.